 Saunders Havill Group (SHG) was engaged by Pointcorp Heritage Park Pty Ltd to prepare a Koala Fencing Strategy for the development located at Clarke Road, Park Ridge, within the Logan City Council (LCC) Local Government Area (LGA) and Park Ridge Structure Plan Area.
-This amended issue (Issue B) has been prepared to reflect a change in the temporary Koala exclusion fence alignment as a result of updated regional detention basin design.
-The amended basin design allowed for the retention of vegetation upstream of the bund which will require additional Koala exclusion fencing to be installed during phase 3 (Pages 1 and 5 of the fencing strategy).
-All other aspects of the fencing strategy have not changed in this Issue.

 Contextually, the project site is located within South East Queensland (SEQ), approximately 25 kilometres south of Brisbane and 30 kilometres east of Ipswich City.
 High-density urban development exists directly to the north and west of the site in the suburbs of Heritage Park and Crestmead.
 A new high-density urban development is also currently under construction on the south-western boundary of the project.
-Other properties adjacent to the east and southern site boundaries are mostly rural residential and generally less than 10 ha in size, all of which are zoned for high-density residential or industrial development.
+Other properties adjacent to the east and southern site boundaries are mostly rural residential and generally less than 10 hectares (ha) in size, all of which are zoned for high-density residential or industrial development.
 The site context is displayed in Figure 1 & 2.

-The proposed industrial, mixed use and residential development area covers 157.15 and is comprised of multiple rural residential allotments bounded by Green Road to the north and Clarke Road to the west.
+The approved industrial, mixed use and residential development area covers 116.35 ha and is comprised of multiple rural residential allotments bounded by Green Road to the north and Clarke Road to the west.
 A power easement and future major transport corridor traverse the centre of the site, running north-south.